liferay/liferay-docs/user/articles-dxp/workflow/06-workflow-metrics-reports.markdown

 : The defined SLA goals are completed.
 Resolved items can be of status Overdue or On Time.

-From the overall metrics of a workflow process, down to the details on a single item in the workflow, the new Workflow Metrics functionality gives you insights into the time it takes to _get things done_ in @product@.
+From the overall metrics of a workflow process down to the details on a single item in the workflow, the new Workflow Metrics functionality gives you insights into the time it takes to _get things done_ in @product@.